Reasonable Accommodations and Documentation: NYITCOM

 A complaint should be submitted within 14 calendar days after the complainant becomes aware of the alleged violation.

-An investigation will be conducted, as may be appropriate, by the Assistant Dean of Educational Operations on the Long Island campus or the Assistant Dean of Student Administration on the Jonesboro campus.
+An investigation will be conducted, as may be appropriate, by the Assistant Dean of Educational Operations on the Long Island campus or the Assistant Dean of Student Administration on the Arkansas campus.
 The investigation shall be informal but thorough and afford all interested persons and their representatives, if any, an opportunity to present witnesses and evidence relevant to the complaint.

-The relevant Assistant Dean will make a written determination as to the validity of the complaint and a description of the resolution, if reasonably possible within 14 calendar days after receipt of complainant's submission.
+The relevant assistant dean will make a written determination as to the validity of the complaint and a description of the resolution, if reasonably possible within 14 calendar days after receipt of complainant's submission.
 The determination will be sent to the complainant and the respondent.

 The complainant and respondent can request a reconsideration of the case in instances of dissatisfaction with the resolution.
 The request for reconsideration should be made within 5 calendar days to the Associate Dean of Academic Affairs, Serota Building, Room 228, 516.686.3980.
 A written determination shall be issued by the Associate Dean of Academic Affairs, and forwarded to the complainant and the respondent within 10 calendar days after the request for reconsideration.

-If a grievance is against the Assistant Dean of Educational Operations of the Office of Academic Affairs, or the Assistant Dean of Student Administration for the Jonesboro campus, this grievance procedure is followed except the complaint should be submitted to the Associate Dean of Academic Affairs and the request for reconsideration should be submitted to the Dean of the Medical School or his/her designee.
+If a grievance is against the Assistant Dean of Educational Operations of the Office of Academic Affairs, or the Assistant Dean of Student Administration for the Arkansas campus, this grievance procedure is followed except the complaint should be submitted to the Associate Dean of Academic Affairs and the request for reconsideration should be submitted to the Dean of the Medical School or his/her designee.